The day started out at a Florida theme park.

 - Allow them to say “YES” to questions and requests by customers.

-- We treat everyone as if they were our parents with the respect they deserve.
+- We treat everyone as if they were our parents, with the respect they deserve.

 - If something needs to be done or should be done, we do it regardless if it is on our work order or not.

-- Empower our employees to make every project a win/win scenario for our customer and us.
+- Empower our employees to make every project a win-win scenario for our customer and us.

-- Embrace our employee’s ideas and discuss during Team meetings.
+- Embrace our employee’s ideas and discuss during team meetings.

 - Perpetual education for the entire company to grow and challenge ourselves with new opportunities.

-Every person on your Team can make or break a customer’s experience.
+Every person on your team can make or break a customer’s experience.

 Imagine completing a project and on the way out the door, the last employee leaves a mess.

-Empower your Team members to make the decisions that are right for your customer and your Team.
-Keeping all decisions and actions above the line is the only way to go.
+Empower your team members to make the decisions that are right for your customer and your team.

 An employee who is trusted with the decision-making ability will feel important and valued.